 - Next, add salt and vanilla extract to the creamed mixture and continue to beat for about 15 seconds, followed by the rest of the ingredients – the flour, oats and the chopped almonds.
 Mix until all the ingredients are well incorporated.

 - To bake the cookies, take about 1 tablespoon of dough and shape into round balls.
 Place the balls onto a lined baking tray.
 Repeat the process bearing in mind not to place the cookies to close to another as they will spread during baking.

 - Press the top of each cookie lightly with a fork dipped in flour to flatten them slightly.

 - Bake the cookies for about 9 minutes at 175°Celsius.
 Remove from the tray and cool them on wire rack.
-These cookies can be eaten warm or can be stored for or up to one week in an airtight container.
+These cookies can be eaten warm or can be stored for up to one week in an airtight container.

 - For crunchy cookies, reduce the size of the cookie from 1 tablespoon to 1 teaspoon.
-Form them into balls and flatten the cookie dough with a fork as usual and reduce the baking time to about 7 minutes.
+Form them into balls and flatten the cookie dough with a fork as usual and reduce the baking time to 7 minutes.